 Personal Injury Mistakes Which Could Derail Your Claim

 - Not Filing Your Claim in Time – If you do not file within the statute of limitations, you may not be able to pursue a case.

 - Failing to Disclose All Appropriate Information to Your Attorney – Neglecting to communicate full and correct information about a case can prevent your attorney from preparing to address crucial case matters.

 - Disobeying Your Doctor’s Orders – If you do not seek proper treatment or disobey your doctor, the defense may use this as evidence that your injuries are either nonexistent or at least less severe than you have claimed.

-- Accepting the First Settlement Offer – Settlement offers are usually made by the defendant’s counsel because there is a belief that your claim has validity and that the eventual award could be much greater.
+- Accepting the First Settlement Offer – Settlement offers are usually made by the defendant’s counsel because there is a belief that your claim has validity.
+The eventual award could be much greater.
 Accordingly, it is strongly advisable that you do not accept any sort of settlement offer without having your own attorney validate that it is in your best interest.

-- Attempting to Sue Twice for the Same Injury – Once a civil matter is settled or adjudicated, it is no longer possible to bring a legal action for the same injury, regardless of whether you felt the outcome of the first case was sufficiently favorable.
+- Attempting to Sue Twice for the Same Injury – Once a civil matter is settled or adjudicated, it is no longer possible to bring legal action for the same injury.
+This is true regardless of whether you felt the outcome of the first case was sufficiently favorable.